 Engine speed ignition system.
+A success story that never completed.

 After the initial experiments with the rotating magnet, I decided to go ahead with a working system.
 I purchased a pickup coil and matching Boyer Bransden electronic ignition unit with electronic advance/retard.
 The Sunbeam only requires one pickup coil and magnet as the rotor spins at engine speed.
 The rotor is exactly the diameter of the iron centre of the dynamo.
 I have made the rotor from brass.
 This gives a full non magnetic flat surface to the dynamo for rotational stability.
 The rotor is also balanced.
 The dynamo centre bolt has the hex head drilled and tapped 5 mm only two thirds of the depth.
 This is to minimise any strength reduction in the bolt.